Email gotnature@icloud.com to book participation in an event or if you have another question.

 Insects are super important beings on our planet and ones that fascinate us.
 That doesn't mean we want them too close to us, though, so I usually have Ranger Ready Picaridin available at Walks.
 Feel free to bring a repellent of your choosing to discourage ticks and mosquito bites.
 I also recommend a shower after being in nature.

-There is usually a restroom or portable toilet at the trailhead where we will be.
+There is usually a restroom or portable toilet at the trailhead.

 If you can walk less than a mile on uneven ground, yes.